neoml-lib/neoml/NeoML/docs/en/Python/submodules/mathengine.rst

 The purpose of the MathEngine class is to isolate the algorithms library from the implementation of the low-level platform-dependent operations.
 It is used in :ref:`blob <py-dnn-blob>`, :ref:`layers <py-dnn-layers>`, and :ref:`neural network<py-dnn-network>`.

-.. autoclass: neoml.MathEngine
+.. autoclass:: neoml.MathEngine
    :members:

-.. autoclass: neoml.MathEngine.CpuMathEngine
+.. autoclass:: neoml.MathEngine.CpuMathEngine
    :members:

-.. autoclass: neoml.MathEngine.GpuMathEngine
+.. autoclass:: neoml.MathEngine.GpuMathEngine
    :members: